Rad Cars with Rad Surfboards is the brainchild

 Who are you, where are you from, what do you do?

 I'm Kevin.
 Husband to Scarlett, dad to Ozzie, best friend to Sunny the dog.
 I’m originally from Santa Cruz, California, currently living in Venice Beach.
-I surf small waves on big boards and draw Rad Cars with Rad Surfboards.
+I like to surf small waves on big boards and draw rad things, specifically Rad Cars with Rad Surfboards.

 How did the concept come about?